How You Can Beat the Winter Blues and Stay Happy Using Natural Methods

 Seasonal Depression?
 The Effects of Winter Light

 This time of year affects everyone a little differently.
-You may feel a little ache, like the loss of a good friend that’s moved away—that good friend being warmth and sunshine.
+You might not notice any change at all, or you may feel a little ache, like the loss of a good friend that’s moved away—that good friend being warmth and sunshine.

 Symptoms of seasonal depression include: